douglasgreen/duolingo/german/vocab.md

 - the elephant - der Elefant
 - the Euro - das Euro
 - the father - der Vater
-- the food - das Essen
+- the food; the meal - das Essen
 - the friend - der Freund/die Freundin
 - the girlfriend - die Freundin
 - the hotel - das Hotel
-- the husband - der Mann
+- the husband; the man - der Mann
-- their - ihr
 - the kilogram - das Kilogramm
 - the lawyer - der Anwalt/die Anwältin
 - the library - die Bibliothek
-- the man - der Mann
 - the marketplace - der Marktplatz
-- the meal - das Essen
 - the menu - die Speisekarte
 - the milk - die Milch
 - the mineral water - das Mineralwasser
 - the money - das Geld
 - the mother - die Mutter
 - the mouse - die Maus
-- the movie theater - das Kino
 - the museum - das Museum
 - the orange - die Orange
 - the owl - die Eule